“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 We have based this summary on information from the research team.
 The information they sent us has been reviewed by independent specialists (

 How to join a clinical trial

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

-Dr David Kerr
+Professor David Kerr

 Cancer Research UK

 Experimental Cancer Medicine Centre (ECMC)

 University of Oxford